|

 transferred to the next stage of your life.
 Relax, have fun, and enjoy making a

-experiences become the currency of your life.
+experiences becomes the currency of your life.
 They will enrich you far greater

 than any paycheck.